amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 18
+Surprisingly straight forward compared to previous days.
+Part 01 was a standard Dijkstra (BFS with min-priority queue).
+For part 02 i implemented a binary search to speed up the search, but it can also be solved using brute force in a matter of seconds.

 ### Day 17
 Today turned out to be a recursion problem as well, but of a kind I have not seen before.
 Two key insights from [this Reddit comment](https://www.reddit.com/r/adventofcode/comments/1hg38ah/comment/m2gizvj) helped me solve it on my own:
 1. Only the A registry is carried over each iteration.
 The B and C regestries are reset.